Health & Safety Policy

 The health and safety policy has been produced to enable the University to comply with its legal duties and responsibilities under the Health and Safety at Work etc. Act 1974 and relevant statutory provisions.

-Senior Staff and Managers of the University must make themselves familiar with the policy and ensure that their staff are aware of the policy which can be accessed on the University Health & Safety pages.
+All staff of the University must make themselves familiar with the policy, procedures and guidance.
+Managers should also pro-actively make sure that their staff are aware of the policy, which can be accessed via the linked headings above.

 Policy Review

-The University Health, Safety, Sustainability and Wellbeing Board will review this policy at least annually.
+The University Health, Safety, Safeguarding and Wellbeing Board will review this policy at least annually.
 The policy will be reviewed sooner if there are significant changes in legislation, University structure, or any reason to believe that the policy requires updating.

 Enquiries